 Boom gates are down at the Station Street level crossing for an average of 49 minutes between 7:00am and 9:00am, and 21 minutes at the Eel Race Road level crossing, holding up a combined average of 17,500 drivers and many pedestrians who travel through Carrum daily.

-The two dangerous and congested level crossings in Carrum will be removed with a rail bridge over an extended McLeod Road and a new and modern Carrum Station.
+The dangerous and congested level crossings in Carrum will be removed with a rail bridge over an extended McLeod Road and a new and modern Carrum Station.

 Station Street will be connected over the Patterson River and Carrum updated with a full revitalisation of the village area.

-The new road connections across the Patterson River and to the Nepean Highway will create a more direct road network and enable the closure of the Station Street, Eel Race Road and Mascot Avenue level crossings.
+The new road connections across the Patterson River and to the Nepean Highway will create a more direct road network to enable the closure of the Station Street, Eel Race Road and Mascot Avenue level crossings.

 Artist's impression only

 The Carrum Revitalisation will result in improved access to parking, local shops, public transport, and the beach and river walking and cycling connections for local residents and visitors.

 Removing three level crossings and the Carrum train storage facility and replacing them with a new village area built around a modern new station provides a huge opportunity to transform Carrum into a vibrant and connected bayside community.

 Tell us what you would like to see as part of the Carrum Revitalisation, including potential uses for the new community spaces that will be created, improvements to local connections and beach access, the look and feel of the new Carrum Station, the rail bridge and the Station Street road bridge, plus landscapes and streetscapes.

 This is a once-in-a-lifetime opportunity to get involved with shaping Carrum into a more vibrant and safer place to live, work and travel through for generations to come.